 If substantial doubt is raised but alleviated by management's plans, the auditor may consider including an emphasis-of-matter paragraph in the auditor's report.
-Such a paragraph highlights the liquidity issues related to the entity's disclosures without affecting the auditor's opinion.
+If the auditor decides to include such a paragraph, it highlights the liquidity issues related to the entity's disclosures without affecting the auditor's opinion.
 [AS 3101.19, AU-C 570.A54]